 - Find out current business and senior ad policies.
 If no policies are in place, set some guidelines such as no torso nudity at any age, and no song lyrics or other copyrighted material.
 Ask that scanned images be at 300 dpi for best quality. - Senior baby ads are a blessing and a curse.
 A blessing because they are a huge financial help for your book.
-A curse because they can be one of the most stressful parts of the year. - o The process for collecting baby ads can be done in the fall, but starting the process the previous spring makes it less painful. - o Have the marketing manager or senior tribute editor for the following year design your order form and flier, with clear instructions for the parents.
+A curse because they can be one of the most stressful parts of the year. - o The process for collecting baby ads can be done in the fall, but starting the process the previous spring makes it less painful. - Have the marketing manager or senior tribute editor for the following year design your order form and flier, with clear instructions for the parents.
 Include the dimensions of each ad size, along with guidelines for the number of photos and words that will fit in each, and a sample.
-Include information about buying a yearbook, o Prepare fliers early enough to piggyback with another school mailing, such as registration information for the fall.
-Or, as the last day of school nears, ask your front office for mailing labels for the next year's senior class.
-Have the yearbook staff stuff and label the envelopes and mail them.
-For spring delivery books, prepping the envelopes and mailing them in the spring can help staffs get a jump on their first deadlines.
+Include information about buying a yearbook, too.